NanthuKishor/dnd-widget-placement/README.md

 `react-grid-layout` https://www.npmjs.com/package/react-grid-layout

-## Features
+## Key Features

 - react-grid-layout is the main library used for implementing the major feature.
 - Widgets mentioned can be dragged from the left sidebar, onto the white canvas.
 Native Drag and Drop functionality of the html element is used to achieve this feature.
 - Dropped widget's positions can be arrange both Horizontally & Vertically.
-- Dropped widget's can be resized both Horizontally & Vertically.
+- Dropped widgets can be resized both Horizontally & Vertically.
 - Delete option is added so as to remove the unwanted widgets from the grid area canvas.
-- State (Position and Size) of the dropped widgets are saved in the localStorage.
+- State (Position and Size) of the dropped widgets are saved in the localStorage, so that state is preserved upon refresh.
 - Text input accepts input.
+- A custom hook useDnd, that handles all the drag n drop functionalities.

 ## Deployed Application